thunderseethe/thunderseethe.github.io/content/posts/debruijn-indices.md

      └──────────────────────┘
 ```

-Let's do a couple more examples to really get a handle on it:
+Let's do a couple more examples to really get a handle on it.
 The AST:
 ```js
 \[x].
 0
   ▲   │